This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes an ACL injury?

 Trauma such as from a car accident or a fall may cause a tear in the ACL.
 An ACL injury may happen when the outer or inner side of the knee gets hit hard.
 This often happens in contact sports, such as football, basketball, and hockey.
-You may also injure your ACL by twisting your knee while you are standing, overextending your knee, or suddenly stopping or changing direction while you are running.
+You may also injure your ACL.
+This may happen if you twist the knee while standing.
+You may also overextend the knee.
+You may cause injury if you suddenly stop or change direction while running.

 What are the signs and symptoms of an ACL injury?